 Liability protection in this day and age is important.
 That’s if you get sued.
 If somebody slips on your property, you have liability insurance that’s in your homeowner’s policy.
 If you get sued because of this, the insurance company pays.
 If you get into a car accident and somebody sues you, the insurance company will pay it.
 It protects you against having to drain your assets because you didn’t have the coverage.

 These are the three basic things that we cover with insurance.
-I know there’s some other things we can talk about, but I want you to get that basic concept of, “I pay a premium and the insurance company takes risk away from me.”
+I know there are some other things we can talk about, but I want you to get that basic concept of, “I pay a premium and the insurance company takes risk away from me.”
 Insurance companies are simply in the business of taking risk away from people to protect income, assets, and liability.
 I hope this has been helpful for you!